kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 ### Integrating with Sifo Internet app to tag Sifo Panelists

 Panelist app integration is available to both WebView based apps and native apps.
 The purpose of this integration is to identify the user as a certain panelist.
-This is achieved by receiving a panelist Id string from the Panelist app, and setting that Id as a cookie in your app’s shared HTTPCookieStorage.
+This is achieved by receiving a panelist Id string from the Panelist app, and setting that Id as a cookie in your app’s shared WKHTTPCookieStore.
 This communication is handled by setting some predefined URL schemes in your app.

 To allow the framework to integrate with the Panelist app you need to implement a method in your app’s App delegate.
 In this method you then forward those calls to the framework to so it can save the data it needs in your apps user defaults database to track the panelist.
 You also need to add your app’s bundle identifier as a custom URL-scheme so that the Panelist app can find your app.